FoodyFood/multipage-dash-app/README.md

 ### View Externally

-With the url_prefix set to the string used for external browsing, you can view the dash here:
+With the url_prefix set to the string used for external viewing, you can view the dash here:

 https://example.com/user/{username}/proxy/{port}/